Age UK Solihull offers a free and confidential information and advice service for older people, their families and

 Age UK Solihull is committed to giving older people comprehensive and high quality Information and Advice.
 We provide free, independent and impartial advice on a range of issues affecting older people, their families and carers.
 This advice is accessible, confidential, clear, and most of all, independent.

-Our highly experienced Information and Advice Caseworker will work with you on a one to one basis, enabling you to access the knowlegde, skills and tools you require to resolve your issues and maintain independence.
+Our highly experienced Information and Advice Caseworker will work with you on a one-to-one basis, enabling you to access the knowledge, skills and tools you require to resolve your issues and maintain independence.

 We can also provide you with information guides on a wide range of issues affecting older people and lists of local services and activities, such as tradespeople, care agencies, sheltered accomodation, and clubs in the area.